Our past is behind us. Fri 01 July 2022

 Monkey business atop the lynch.
 Source: The Triumph of Death

-The image was taken from the top right corner of the oldest version of The Triumph of Death.
+This image was extracted from the top right corner of the oldest version of Bruegel the Elder's The Triumph of Death.
+This painting's image also appear to have been docked.
 Later versions by Pieter Brueghel the Younger and Jan Brueghel the Younger depict the monkey figure more ambiguously or replace it with a human skeleton.

-It is as if changes to The Triumph of Death track the Romantic Movement's effort to over-write memories of human-harvesting with memories of Christian mythology.
+It is as if changes to The Triumph of Death track the Romantic Movement's effort to over-write memories of tailed humans - or tailed near-humans - and human harvesting with memories of Christian mythology.

 Local folklore also catches the monkey-like practices of witches.
 Here Leicestershire historian Rob Trubshaw reads an early 19th account of Leicester's child-hunting - and child-skinning - witch Black Annis:

-Not a tall tale but a high tail.
+Not so much a tall tale as a high tail.
 Source: Black Annis: Leicester's very own bogey-person

 A witch near Temple Bruer in Lincolnshire - Navenby's Old Meg - was also said to hide in roadside trees and pounce on victims from above.